hudovisk/client-server-iotivity/webapp/README.md

 npm install -g webpack-dev-server
 ```

-To start the dev server, run:
+To start the dev server, run (in the root folder of the webapp):
 ```
 webpack-dev-server
 ```